 Have you recently overcome a challenge?
 Write it down.
 Or perhaps journal your earliest childhood memory or everything you find interesting or noteworthy in the present moment.

 You can also talk about how lucky you are to have good friends.
 You can talk about your child's high school graduation.
 There's so much to give thanks for when it comes to gratitude.
 Hence, there's so much to write about.
 Think about all the things you're thankful for in your life and pen them down in your journal.

 Inspirational and motivational quotes are great for getting boosts.
 They can also inspire you daily to put your best foot forward.
 Motivational quotes can be part of those things that inspire you.
-You can pen down your best quotes in your journal to give yourself daily motivation.
+You can write your best quotes in your journal to motivate yourself daily.
 You may also note which aspects of your life-specific quotes speak to.